hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Parse failure → exit code 2 unless `allow_parse_error: true`

 Limits:
-- text: The first 8 KB of stdout is stored in the state file.
-If the stream exceeds 1 MB, it is spilled to a log file and the `output` field is marked as truncated.
+- text: The first 8 KiB of stdout is stored in the state file.
+If stdout exceeds 8 KiB, `truncated: true` is set and the full stdout stream is written to `${RUN_ROOT}/logs/<StepName>.stdout`.
 - lines: A maximum of 10,000 lines are stored.
 If exceeded, the `lines` array will contain the first 10,000 entries and a `truncated: true` flag will be set.
-- json: The orchestrator will buffer up to 1 MB of stdout for parsing.
+- json: The orchestrator will buffer up to 1 MiB of stdout for parsing.
 If stdout exceeds this limit, parsing fails with exit code 2 (unless `allow_parse_error: true`).
 Invalid JSON also results in exit code 2.

 State Fields: When `output_capture` is set to `lines` or `json`, the raw `output` field is omitted from the step's result in `state.json` to avoid data duplication.

 ### Control Flow Defaults (MVP)
 - `strict_flow: true` means any non-zero exit halts the run unless an `on.failure.goto` is defined for that step.
 - `_end` is a reserved `goto` target that terminates the run successfully.
+- Precedence: `on` handlers on the step (if present) are evaluated first; if none apply, `strict_flow` and the CLI `--on-error` setting determine whether to stop or continue.

 ## Provider Execution Model